HearIT/plugin-sample/README.md

   a.
 Maven must be installed and configured
   b.
 Java 7 must be installed
   c.
 Android Studio 1.0 or newer
+  d.
+Android SDK version 21
+  e.
+Android NDK (it is recommended revision 9d or newer)

 ## Build project

+*Note: the following set of instructions are targeted to Unix based systems.
+To execute them in Windows, use `gradlew` instead of `./gradlew`*

+This project can be built with gradle build system (in this example is used the gradle wrapper provided by Android Studio, so you don't need to have the gradle installed).
+A few tasks are defined in `app/build.gradle` in order to ease the building process and make it platform and machine independent.
+To use those tasks, `sdk.dir` (which must be generated automatically when project is opened) and `ndk.dir` (the directory where Android NDK is installed) must be defined in `local.properties`.

 The first time you build this sample, you need to install the dependencies in your local maven repository.
 In order to install them go to project root directory and run: